awans/awans-org/content/post/2021-03-10-the-perspective.md

 There's really only one path forward from accepting that point: we have to make it up.

-Theoretically this is a nihlistic perspective, but pragmatically, it's an existentialist one.
+Theoretically this is a nihilistic perspective, but pragmatically, it's an existentialist one.
 We make our own meaning, and make our own judgments about how we wish to live our lives.

 There may not be right answers, but there are still wrong ones: you can be out of alignment with yourself.
-The task then is to take one's ideas, and hold each one up in the light of the others, and somehow bring them in to equilibrium.
+The task then is to take one's ideas, and hold each one up in the light of the others, and somehow bring them into equilibrium.

 # Values and Utility